 7 The only ones who believe in coincidence are the ones who haven’t been paying attention.

 8 No matter how good the plan is, the first person to come along will muck it up.

 9 It's better to prod than plod.

 10 Never let anyone touch your Athame.

 11 When you want to throw your weight, use Gibbs as the ventriloquist.

 I've also looked into the next dimension, and it's a dark place.
 Postulated in Star Trek, I've seen what the Mirror Universe's INCIS is like.

 'INCIS': In Star Trek's Mirror Universe, the Empire is supported by the Imperial Navy Criminal Inquisition Squadron.
 An unsettling look into lives that might have been.

 'Shepherd of the Lost': In the Mirror Universe, Inquisitors Jennifer Shepherd and Kaitlyn Todd support and protect the Empire, but betrayal and death are always present.

 Gibbs and his team are not the only Major Case Response Teams in Washington.
 I have introduced some of their counterparts in Season 1, and you will meet more.
-NCIS being a 24 hour a day operation, there are several teams on each of the three shifts.
+NCIS being a 24 hour a day operation, there are 12 teams, 4 on each of the three shifts.